Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You could probably get your first shot on paper now if you shoot on a 50-yard range at most.

-Pro Tip: It’s best to start your first point on the 25-yard range to save ammo.
+For beginners, I recommend starting your first point on the 25-yard range to save ammo.

 There’s nothing wrong with starting small.
-Remember: It’s better to start at a level you’re BOTH comfortable with and confident about.
+It’s better to start at a level you’re BOTH comfortable with and confident about.

 Once you’ve gotten comfortable with your starting yard range, you can make any fine adjustments on your scope from there for longer-range shots.